-If you are an internet user who still relies upon the traditional username and password authentication, then this article is for you.
+If you are an internet user who still relies upon traditional username and password authentication, then this article is for you.
 Technology now provides you the perfect key to secure your online accounts.
-The article sheds light on the most effective solution available to protect your accounts that you access via the World Wide Web – the Multi-Factor Authentication (MFA).
+The article sheds light on the most effective solution available to protect the accounts that you access via the World Wide Web – Multi-Factor Authentication (MFA).

 Multi-Factor Authentication is a security system that demands two or more methods of authentication checks to verify a customer’s identity.
 MFA adds an additional layer of security to the user thereby preventing an unauthorized person to access the targets that could compromise privacy and security.

-In MFA, multiple implies that there is more than one barrier to reach the target.
-If the attacker is successful in compromising one authentication factor, then there are multiple barriers to breach the target data.
+In MFA, multiple implies that there is more than one barrier to reaching the target.
+If the attacker is successful in compromising one authentication factor, then there are multiple barriers to breaching the target data.
 An authentication factor is a set of credentials used for identity verification.

 Location and time are the other two commonly employed authentication factors.
 A user’s location is usually suggested as the fourth factor for authentication.
 This is achieved through smartphones enabled with GPS.
-If a user carries a smartphone with a GPS device, then that can be used to ensure if the user is from the trusted location.
-Time is sometimes considered as a fourth or fifth factor for authentication.
+If a user carries a smartphone with a GPS device, then that can be used to ensure that the user is from a trusted location.
+Time is sometimes considered a fourth or fifth factor for authentication.
 These are primarily used in counterfeiting fake employee cards and in banking transactions.